 Purchase of assets

 We may buy assets which can include personal data from external sources such as professional medical list brokers.
+We will never sell your data - ever.

 We also use tracking pixels, which are pieces of data to show how many people many have visited a webpage and to see if a cookie has been activated.
 We use web beacons and tracking URLs to monitor how successful our articles have been or to verify links to advertisements and to monitor their success.